andreav/my-aws-cdk-typescript-constructs/README.md

       npx cdk deploy mctcFargateAlbPublicStack
       ```

-    * Then deploy the pipeline which will monitor the S3 bucket for imagedefinition changes.
+    * Then deploy the pipeline which will monitor the S3 bucket for imagedefinitions changes.
-      Remember to update stack properties `clusterName` and `serviceName` inside my-cdk-ts-constructs.ts according to your deploy.

       ```
       npx cdk deploy mctcFargatePublicStack
       ```
       This will create:
       * a bucket named: "pipeline-source-bucket"
-      * a codepipeline responsible for updating the ECS Service when a new imagedefinition.json ois uploaded
+      * a codepipeline responsible for updating the ECS Service when a new imagedefinitions.json is uploaded

     * In the end create a zip file named `imagedefinitions.zip` containing a file named `imagedefinitions.json` with a valid format and upload it to previous bucket (this repo has one example file already in place).
 The container will be updated.
       ```
-      aws s3 cp lib/update-fargate/imagedefinitions.zip s3://mctc-pipeline-upload-bucket  # <-- bucket created when deploying codepipeline (tunable using stack prop)
+      aws s3 cp lib/update-fargate/s3pipeline/imagedefinitions.zip s3://mctc-pipeline-upload-bucket  # <-- bucket created when deploying codepipeline (tunable using stack prop)
       ```

       You will see four task under your cluster, two new `nginx/hello` running and responding from the load balancer and two draining `amazon/amazon-ecs-sample` in deprovisioning state.
       During draining timeout all four task respond.
 If you refresh the page, sometimes the new, sometimes the draining tasks will serve the request.
       After a while only two nginx task will survive

+  &nbsp;

+* ## Update Fargate Service by CLI

+    This is not properly a stack but is part of my test for updating a container image inside an ECS service.
+    Credits to [acro5piano](https://github.com/acro5piano) on github [here](https://github.com/aws/aws-cli/issues/3064#issuecomment-817098886)

+    * first deploy a vpc and a fargate stack from this repo (for example mctcFargateAlbPublicStack)
+      ```
+      npx cdk deploy mctcVpcStack
+      npx cdk deploy mctcFargateAlbPublicStack
+      ```

+    * Then run the update command

+      ```
+      ./lib/update-fargate/cli/run_update.sh
+      ```

+      * This will crrate a new task definition from the existing one, update the image tag
+      * Then deploy the newly created task definition

+      From now on the behaviour is the same as the same of the S3 triggered code pipeline

   &nbsp;
 # Deploy